 How do we align our project research questions with the national performance priority areas and outcome measures?
 Do we need to, first, establish our state’s performance measures and community needs?

 The MCHB Strategic Priorities, Healthy People 2020, and MCH National Performance Priority Areas are used as frameworks for demonstrating the extent to which the proposed project clearly describes the unmet health needs of a maternal and child population and the extent to which the proposed project demonstrates alignment with HRSA/MCHB Goals and Healthy People 2020

-If I were to receive an R40 SDAS grant, what type of data would I receive from HRSA?
+If I were to receive an R40 SDAR grant, what type of data would I receive from HRSA?
 Would it be data specific to the subject or would it be a large amount of MCH data that I would need to sift through?

 Applicants are responsible for identifying the particular data sets that they will use in their proposal.
-HRSA does not make data available to applicants for the SDAS grant program.
+HRSA does not make data available to applicants for the SDAR grant program.
 All applicants are also responsible for ensuring that they have or will have access to the national database and/or administrative records that they will use for their grant applications.

 We are trying to apply for the announced grants, but our organization does not have an Indirect Cost Rate Agreement.
 What should we do?

 According to the HRSA SF-424 R&R, “any non-federal entity that has never received a negotiated indirect cost rate, (except a governmental department or agency unit that receives more than $35 million in direct federal funding) may elect to charge a de minimis rate of 10% of modified total direct costs (MTDC) which may be used indefinitely.
 The HRSA SF-424 R&R also contains information on how to negotiate the indirect cost rate.